dataset-ninja/water-meters/README.md

 # Water Meters Dataset

-Water Meters is a dataset for semantic segmentation, object detection tasks.
+Water Meters is a dataset for semantic segmentation and object detection tasks tasks.